 (c) the Employee is eligible for and receives compensation pursuant to the Workers' Compensation Act or Article 21 - Workers' Compensation Supplement.

-26.06 When a day designated as a Paid Holiday under Article 29 falls within the period of General Illness it shall be counted as a day(s) of General Illness and under no circumstances shall an Employee receive any additional entitlements in respect of that day.
+26.06 When a day designated as a Paid Holiday under the Paid Holidays Article falls within the period of General Illness it shall be counted as a day(s) of General Illness and an Employee shall not receive any additional entitlements in respect of that day.

-26.07 This Article is subject to Article 27.
+26.07 This Article is subject to the Proof of Illness Article.

 ARTICLE 27 PROOF OF ILLNESS